-- (a) Define a suitable detailed floating-point cost measure C(n). - (b) Compute the cost C(n) of the computation. - (c) Consider only one core without using vector instructions (i.e. using flag -fno-tree-vectorize) and determine a hard lower bound (not asymptotic) on the runtime (measured in cycles), based on: - i.
+- (c) Consider only one core without using vector instructions (i.e. using flag -fno-tree-vectorize) and determine a hard lower bound (not asymptotic) on the runtime (measured in cycles), based on each of the following cases: - i.
 The throughput of the floating-point operations.
 Assume that no FMA instructions are used.
 Be aware that the lower bound is also affected by the available ports offered for the computation (see lecture slides). - ii.
 The throughput of the floating-point operations where FMAs are used to fuse an addition and a multiplication (i.e. -mfma flag is enabled). - iii.
-The throughput of data reads, for the following two cases: All floating-point data is L3resident, and all floating-point data is RAM-resident.
+The throughput of data reads, for the following two cases: All floating-point data is L1resident, and all floating-point data is RAM-resident.
 Consider the best case scenario (peak bandwidth and ignore latency).
 Note that arrays that are only written are also read and this read should be included. - (d) Determine an upper bound on the operational intensity.
 Assume empty caches and consider only reads but note: arrays that are only written are also read and this read should be included. - 4.
 (25 pts) Basic optimization